Renggars/backend-inventory-system/README.md

 #### Validation Schema
 **URL Parameters:**'
-- `categoryId` (required): The unique identifier of the category.
+- `categoryId` (required): The unique identifier of the category to retrieve.
 This should be a valid ObjectId.

 #### Example Response
 ```json